xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 ```

-If you compare this with the topology above it becomes pretty clear how the interfaces are mapped.
+If you compare this with the topology above it becomes pretty clear how the interfaces of the XR instances are mapped to individual links.

+**The order of the "private_networks" is important.
+For each XR node, the first "private_network" corresponds to gig0/0/0/0, the second "private_network" to gig0/0/0/1 and so on.**
+{: .notice--warning}

 ### Bring up the topology
 As before, we'll issue a `vagrant up` to bring up the topology.